RikiMouraPT/portfolio/README.md

 This project is designed to:

-- Demonstrate my skills in HTML and CSS.
+- Demonstrate my skills in HTML, CSS and bootstrap.
 - Serve as an interactive and visually appealing online resume.
 - Display my professional experience, projects, and technical abilities.

-## Features

-- **Online Resume:** Detailed section featuring my work experience, educational background, and technical skills.
-- **Project Portfolio:** Gallery of key projects.
-- **Responsive Design:** The website is fully responsive, ensuring a seamless user experience on mobile, tablet, and desktop devices.
-- **Animations and Effects:** Implementation of CSS animations to enhance interactivity and visual appeal.
-- **Clean and Well-Documented Code:** All code is written following best practices, with explanatory comments where necessary.

 ## Technologies Used

 - **HTML5**
 - **CSS3**
+- **Bootstrap**

 ## Getting Started